A variation of the Self-Imposed Challenge

 - In Fable I, you can take optional boasts during quests (which gives extra Renown if you succeed in completing the boast), one of which is taking no damage.
 It's incredibly easy to pull this off once you get the game-breaking Mana Shield spell, since taking a hit with the shield on doesn't count.

-- Subverted in In The Hunt, if you got to the final form of the Final Boss one one credit, you'll get the special Downer Ending where you submarine doesn't escape the exploding enemy headquarters (after beating said boss).
+- Subverted in In the Hunt, if you got to the final form of the Final Boss on one credit, It's a Wonderful Failure, and you'll get the special Downer Ending where you submarine doesn't escape the exploding enemy headquarters (after beating said boss).
 If you want the good ending, you'll have to see the continue screen at least once.

 - In order to reach the true ending of Soul Calibur III, the player must complete a No Death Run with at most one ring out.